-RULE 14A-8 PROPOSALS FOR OUR 2023 PROXY STATEMENT
+RULE 14A-8 PROPOSALS FOR OUR 2024 PROXY STATEMENT

-Pursuant to Rule 14a-8 under the Exchange Act, a shareholder proposal submitted for inclusion in our proxy statement for the 2023 annual meeting of shareholders (the "2023 Annual Meeting") must be received by us by May 19, 2023.
-However, pursuant to such rule, if the 2023 Annual Meeting is held on a date that is before September 25, 2023 or after November 24, 2023, then a shareholder proposal submitted for inclusion in our proxy statement for the 2023 Annual Meeting must be received by us a reasonable time before we begin to print and mail our proxy statement for the 2023 Annual Meeting.
+Pursuant to Rule 14a-8 under the Exchange Act, a shareholder proposal submitted for inclusion in our proxy statement for the 2024 annual meeting of shareholders (the "2024 Annual Meeting") must be received by us by May 18, 2024.
+However, pursuant to such rule, if the 2024 Annual Meeting is held on a date that is before September 17, 2024 or after November 16, 2024, then a shareholder proposal submitted for inclusion in our proxy statement for the 2024 Annual Meeting must be received by us a reasonable time before we begin to print and mail our proxy statement for the 2024 Annual Meeting.
+In addition, the deadline for providing notice to the Company under Rule 14a-19 of the Exchange Act of a shareholder's intent to solicit proxies in support of nominees must be submitted in accordance with, and within the time period prescribed in, the advance notice provision of our Bylaws.